City College of New York: Late 19th century

 The college's curriculum under Webster and Webb combined classical training in Latin and Greek with more practical subjects like chemistry, physics, and engineering.
 General Webb was succeeded by John Huston Finley (1863–1940), as third president in 1903.
 Finley relaxed some of the West Point-like discipline that characterized the college, including compulsory religious chapel attendance.

 Phi Sigma Kappa placed its then-sixth chapter on the campus in 1896; alumni provided scholarships to new students entering the CCNY system for generations.
 Delta Sigma Phi, founded at CCNY in 1899, claimed to be the first national organization of its type to accept members without regard to religion, race, color or creed.
 Previously, fraternities at CCNY had excluded Jews.
 The chapter flourished at the college until 1932 when it closed as a result of the Great Depression.
 The founding of Zeta Beta Tau at City College in 1898 was Richard Gottheil's initiative to establish a Jewish fraternity with Zionist ideals.
-It is now defunct.
+It is now defunct at CUNY.